GrewalHimanshu/Assignment1/README.md

 Secrets Management:

-         Go to your GitHub repository settings and add the following secrets add these as name and edit the data in the next section:
+         Go to your GitHub repository settings and add the following secrets add these as name and edit the data as require in the next section:

          "DOCKER_USERNAME"
          "DOCKER_PASSWORD"